Oedipus Rex: Parodies

 Peter Schickele parodies both the story of Oedipus Rex and the music of Stravinsky's opera-oratorio of the same name in Oedipus Tex, a Western-themed oratorio purportedly written by P. D. Q. Bach.
 It was released in 1990 on the album Oedipus Tex and Other Choral Calamities.

 Chrysanthos Mentis Bostantzoglou makes a parody of the tragedy in his comedy Medea (1993).

 In episode ten of the second season of the Australian satirical comedy show CNNNN, a short animation in the style of a Disney movie trailer, complete with jaunty music provided by Andrew Hansen, parodies Oedipus Rex.
-Apart from being advertised as "fun for the whole family," the parody is also mentioned at other times during that same episode, such as in a satirical advertisement in which orphans are offered a free "Oedipus Rex ashes urn" as a promotional offer after losing a relative.
+Apart from being advertised as "fun for the whole family", the parody is also mentioned at other times during that same episode, such as in a satirical advertisement in which orphans are offered a free "Oedipus Rex ashes urn" as a promotional offer after losing a relative.

 John Barth's novel Giles Goat-Boy contains a forty-page parody of the full text of Oedipus Rex called Taliped Decanus.

 Tom Lehrer wrote and performed a comedic song based upon Oedipus Rex in 1959.

 Bo Burnham references Oedipus in songs "Words Words Words" and "Rant", both part of his album, Words Words Words.

+In 1968, Argentinean comedy-musical group Les Luthiers composed a parody of the play titled "Epopeya de Edipo de Tebas" (Oedipus of Thebes' Epos).